Key takeaways

 Are Series EE Savings bonds a good investment?

-Series EE Savings bonds also aren’t a good idea if you’re looking for something with liquidity.
-They’re not accessible unless you redeem the full value of the bond, and are required to be held for at least a year.
+While there are unique nuances between Series EE and Series I bonds, neither of them is a good idea if you’re looking for something with liquidity.
+They are both required to be held for at least a year, and you’ll face an interest forfeiture penalty if you need them in the first five years.
 For a more liquid (but still low-risk) investment, consider opening a high-yield savings account — many of these accounts are paying rates much higher than the rates on savings bonds.

 Carefully consider what you plan to use the money for and its place in your portfolio.
 If you want a cash component and aren’t concerned about immediate liquidity, Series EE bonds might be the right choice.
-However, if you’re looking for growth, adding other assets to your portfolio can make sense.
+However, if you’re looking for growth, you’re going to need to add other assets to your portfolio and increase your risk tolerance.